gyan9427/simplify-graphs/README.md

 # simplify-graphs
-A curated collection of awesome graphs to enhance interactive data presentation experience.
+A D3.js based collection of awesome graphs to enhance interactive data presentation experience.